 covers and rushed

 to the wardrobe.
-No sooner had I fastened my loose-fitting black
+No sooner had I fastened a belt over my loose-fitting black

 gown than a heavy fist pounded on my door.
 Opening it, I found